-Since 1992, the Federal Highway Administration (FHWA) has undertaken studies to determine if this vision standard should be amended.
+Since 1992, the agency has undertaken studies to determine if this vision standard should be amended.
 The final report from our medical panel recommends changing the field of vision standard from 70° to 120°, while leaving the visual acuity standard unchanged.
 (See Frank C. Berson, M.D., Mark C. Kuperwaser, M.D., Lloyd Paul Aiello, M.D., and James W. Rosenberg, M.D., "Visual Requirements and Commercial Drivers," October 16, 1998, filed in the docket, FHWA-98-4334.)
-The panel's conclusion supported the FMCSA's (and previously the FHWA's) view that the present standard is reasonable and necessary as a general standard to ensure highway safety.
-The FMCSA also recognizes that some drivers do not meet the vision standard, but have adapted their driving to accommodate their vision limitation and demonstrated their ability to drive safely.
+The panel's conclusion supports the agency's view that the present standard is reasonable and necessary as a general standard to ensure highway safety.
+The FMCSA also recognizes that some drivers do not meet the vision standard, but have adapted their driving to accommodate their vision limitation and demonstrated their ability to drive

-The 21 applicants fall into this category.
-They are unable to meet the vision standard in one eye for various reasons, including amblyopia, retinal and macular scars, and loss of an eye due to trauma.
+The 29 applicants fall into this category.
+They are unable to meet the vision standard in one eye for various reasons, including amblyopia, corneal and retinal scars, and loss of an eye due to trauma.
 In most cases, their eye conditions were not recently developed.
-All but eight of the applicants were either born with their vision impairments or have had them since childhood.
-The eight individuals who sustained their vision conditions as adults have had them for periods ranging from 5 to 30 years.
+All but nine of the applicants were either born with their vision impairments or have had them since childhood.
+The nine individuals who sustained their vision conditions as adults have had them for periods ranging from 4 to 48 years.

-Although each applicant has one eye which does not meet the vision standard in 49 CFR 391.41(b)(10), each has at least 20/40 corrected vision in the other eye and, in a doctor's opinion, has sufficient vision to perform all the tasks necessary to operate a CMV.
+Although each applicant has one eye which does not meet the vision standard in 49 CFR 391.41(b)(10), each has at least 20/40 corrected vision in the other eye, and in a doctor's opinion has sufficient vision to perform all the tasks necessary to operate a CMV.
 The doctors' opinions are supported by the applicants' possession of valid commercial driver's licenses (CDLs) or non-CDLs to operate CMVs.
 Before issuing CDLs, States subject drivers to knowledge and performance tests designed to evaluate their qualifications to operate a CMV.
 All these applicants satisfied the testing standards for their State of residence.
 By meeting State licensing requirements, the applicants demonstrated their ability to operate a commercial vehicle, with their limited vision, to the satisfaction of the State.
-The Federal interstate qualification standards, i.e. the FMCSRs, however, require more.

-While possessing a valid CDL or non-CDL, these 21 drivers have been authorized to drive a CMV in intrastate commerce, even though their vision disqualifies them from driving in interstate commerce.
-They have driven CMVs with their limited vision for careers ranging from 3 to 44 years.
-In the past 3 years, one of the drivers has had a conviction for two traffic violations-speeding and "failure to obey traffic control device/sign."
-None of the drivers was involved in an accident.
+While possessing a valid CDL or non-CDL, these 29 drivers have been authorized to drive a CMV in intrastate commerce, even though their vision disqualifies them from driving in interstate commerce.
+They have driven CMVs with their limited vision for careers ranging from 3 to 42 years.
+In the past 3 years, six of the drivers have had convictions for traffic violations.
+Three of these convictions were for speeding, two for "disregarding a traffic control device," one for "obstructing an intersection," and one for "truck off truck route."
+Three drivers were involved in an accident but did not receive a citation.

-The qualifications, experience, and medical condition of each applicant were stated and discussed in detail in the March 4, 2003 notice (68 FR 10301).
+The qualifications, experience, and medical condition of each applicant were stated and discussed in detail in the September 5, 2003 notice (68 FR 52811).
 Since there were no docket comments on the specific merits or qualifications of any applicant, we have not repeated the individual profiles here.
-Our summary analysis of the applicants is supported by the information published at 68 FR 10301.
+Our summary analysis of the applicants is supported by the information published at 68 FR 52811.